estansifer/water-maze/README.md

  are likely to be incompatible; I suggest completing any games started with an earlier version of the mod before upgrading.
  * Mod has been tested on multiplayer.
+ * The `islands` pattern with a path width of 2 does align with railroad tracks properly.

 ## Unimportant Notes